What is Permissible for HIPAA Compliant Phone Calls?

 - TCPA applies to calls in regards to payment notifications, Social Security disability eligibility, accounting problems, debt collections, and other financial issues.

 The law on HIPAA compliant automated phone calls has not been clarified.
 Previously, the FCC banned automatic dialing calls and text messages to cell phones, however this did not apply to landline phones.
 The FCC mandated that patients must give explicit consent for providers to use automatic dialing device to contact them on their cell phones.

 However, third-party texting services are permitted to send automated appointment reminders to patients’ cell phones.
+The HIPAA regulations involving cell phones require other information.
 Third-party texting services must first sign a business associate agreement (BAA) with the healthcare provider before protected health information (PHI) is permitted to be sent to them.

 HIPAA compliant phone calls are restricted to calls for a specific purpose and must be used in a limited capacity.
 Healthcare providers must only contact patients via phone for the reasons stated above such as reminding patients of appointments, lab test results, health checkups, etc. Healthcare providers may not contact patients for telemarketing, advertising, or solicitation.
 The use of automatic dialing systems should only be used when a patient has given explicit consent to be contacted using this method or for third-party appointment reminders.